Skip to content

 Callback

-All asynchronous API are optionally awaitable through a Promise interface.
-This also serves as callback interface.
+All asynchronous APIs are optionally awaitable through a Promise interface.
+This also serves as a callback interface.

 import { track } from '@amplitude/analytics-react-native';